stefpi/stefpi.github.io/src/markdown/projects/DeMo.md

 ---
-title: 'Distributed Model Training and DeMo'
+title: 'distributed model training and DeMo'
 date: '2024-12-28'
 desc: exploring Nous Research's new paper about distributed model training using a new latency reducing optimizer
 tags: ['machine learning', 'research']